papagorgio23/AISports_Chatbot/data/nlu.md

 - So uh.. what does a partner do?
 - I feel like I don't know what a parter does
 - what is a betting partner?
+- what is a betting partner supposed to do?

 ## intent:ask_when_hired
 - when were you hired